Rianone/TASK-LIST-CRUD-/README.md

 # TASK-LIST
-Here you can create, read and update tasks from you tasklist.
+Here you can create, read and update tasks from your tasklist.